ChuBreCodeRa/grocy-recipe-assistant/docs/ONBOARDING.md

 - OpenAI API key is stored in `.env`.
 - Home Assistant is configured to send a webhook to the backend.
 - User profiles (`alyssa`, `brendan`) are added manually to the system.
+- Redis is now required for caching AI and API responses.
+It is included in Docker Compose and requires no manual setup for local development.
+- Ensure your `.env` file includes any custom Redis settings if you are not using the default Docker Compose setup.

 ---